 In accordance with the Namibian Environmental Management Act and RMR’s Environmental Management Plan, environmental management remains a key focus of the Namibian operations.
 The importance of this environmental plan is heightened given the location of the Company’s operations in the Namib-Naukluft National Park in Namibia.

-Deep Yellow has a structured and organised approach in place, with well-defined programmes, responsibilities and commitment aiming at effectively protecting the environment and minimising the impacts of its operations on the environment.
+Deep Yellow has a structured and organised approach in place, with well-defined program, responsibilities and commitment aiming at effectively protecting the environment and minimising the impacts of its operations on the environment.